isaacs-dev/Minidew-Mods/FriendsForever/README.md

 ﻿# Friends Forever

-Current Version: 1.1.1
+Current Version: 1.2.0-beta

-Dependancies: SMAPI 1.10+
+Dependancies: SMAPI 2.6-beta+
+Note: This is a singleplayer and host-side mod.

 [Download Here](https://rd.nexusmods.com/stardewvalley/mods/1738)

 #### Configuration:
-There are only three different true/false options in config.json:
+There are only four different true/false options in config.json:

 * AffectSpouses: Whether spouses will be prevented from experiencing friendship decay.